tarsana/command/README.md

 protected function init()
 {
     //...
-    // Assuming that FooCommand and BarCommand are two already defined
+    // Assuming that FooCommand and BarCommand are already defined
     $this->command('foo', new FooCommand)
          ->command('bar', new BarCommand); // this erases the subcommand with key 'bar' if exists
     // Or set all subcommands at once (this will erase any previous subcommands)
-    $this->subCommands([
+    $this->commands([
         'foo' => new FooCommand,
         'bar' => new BarCommand
     ]);

     // Later on you can get subcommands
-    $this->subCommands(); // returns all the subcommands as key-value array
+    $this->commands(); // returns all the subcommands as key-value array
     $this->command('name'); // gets the subcommand with the given name
-    // will throw a Tarsana\Command\Exceptions\CommandNotFound if the subcommand is missing
+    // will throw an exception if the subcommand is missing
     $this->hasCommand('name'); // checks if a subcommand with the given name exists }
 ```